awsdocs/iam-user-guide/doc_source/access_policies_create-console.md

 + **[Visual editor](#access_policies_create-visual-editor)** — Construct a new policy from scratch in the visual editor\.
 If you use the visual editor, you do not have to understand JSON syntax\.
 + **[Import](#access_policies_create-copy)** — Import and customize a managed policy from within your account\.
 You can import an AWS managed policy or a customer managed policy that you previously created\.

-For information about policy size limitations and other quotas, see [IAM and STS Limits](reference_iam-limits.md)\.
+The number and size of IAM resources in an AWS account are limited\.
+For more information, see [IAM and STS Quotas](reference_iam-quotas.md)\.

 ## Creating Policies on the JSON Tab<a name="access_policies_create-json-editor"></a>